 What Advice Mario Had For Listeners About What They Can Do To Be Part Of Reducing Information Pollution:

 And I would also suggest being more intentional with your information diet.
-So think about it: Have you ever thought about “where am I actually getting most of my information?”
-And in the same way, somebody would say, you know, every time you have a meal, write down the number of calories, it was, well, you know, the portion size, all that kind of stuff.
+Have you ever thought, “where am I actually getting most of my information?”
+And in the same way, somebody would say, you know, write down the number of calories they have with a meal, the portion size, all that kind of stuff.
+How are you choosing to nourish your mind, which shapes your perspective and emotions?

 What Mario Would Publish In the Sunday New York Times If He Had A Full-Page Spread At His Disposal: